 In truth, the DA20 is not the most versatile amp you can get for the buck.
 It does the job quite well, but if you really want to manipulate your tone and sound, you might need a couple of pedals to do that.
 The equalizer it features is simply not capable of fine-tuning your tone, although it’s more than capable of shaping it quite nicely.

-Overall, this is a very sturdy amp with plenty of power under its belt, so if you’re looking for a cheap powerhouse amp, you’ve found it.
+Overall, the DA20 from Dean Guitars is a very sturdy amp with plenty of power under its belt, so if you’re looking for a cheap powerhouse amp, you’ve found it.

 7. PylePro PVAMP60

-Even though Pyle’s PVAMP60 is placed this far in our review, it’s one of the strongest and most versatile amps we’ve found in the budget section of the market.
+Even though the Pyle PVAMP60 is placed this far in our review, it’s one of the strongest and most versatile amps we’ve found in the budget section of the market.